Neil-Basson/MSc-Thesis-Lung-Cancer/README.md

 ---

-## 📘 Thesis Document
+## Thesis Document

 This repository implements the deep learning pipeline developed for my MSc thesis:

-**"Analysing the Effect of Multi-Branch Deep Neural Networks on Pulmonary Nodule Classification"**
+**"Analysing the Effect of Multi-Branch Deep Neural Networks on Pulmonary Nodule Classification: A segmentation-guided feature fusion approach"**
 University of Amsterdam – MSc in Data Science and Business Analytics
 Specialization: Business Analytics
 Author: Neil Christean Basson